aws-powertools/powertools-lambda-python/docs/utilities/feature_flags.md

 ???+ info
     When using `AppConfigStore`, we currently only support AppConfig using [freeform configuration profile](https://docs.aws.amazon.com/appconfig/latest/userguide/appconfig-creating-configuration-and-profile.html#appconfig-creating-configuration-and-profile-free-form-configurations){target="_blank"}  .

+## Key features

+* Define simple feature flags to dynamically decide when to enable a feature
+* Fetch one or all feature flags enabled for a given application context
+* Support for static feature flags to simply turn on/off a feature without rules
+* Support for time based feature flags
+* Bring your own Feature Flags Store Provider

 ## Terminology

 Feature flags are used to modify behaviour without changing the application's code.
 These flags can be **static** or **dynamic**.